cedadev/jasmin-workshop/exercises/ex00/README.md

 It helps you set up your computer with the software and training account credentials needed to undertake the exercises in the workshop.

+> [!NOTE]
-For the [reasons explained below](#faq), we provide workshop participants with a temporary training account for the duration of the workshop event.
+> For the [reasons explained below](#own-vs-training-account), we provide workshop participants with a temporary training account for the duration of the workshop event.
 Even if you have your own JASMIN account, please use the training account for the workshop event.

-Please also see the set of [FAQs](#faq).
+Please also see the set of [FAQs](#faq) at the end of this page.

 ## Instructions